sudoghut/safe-trigger/README.md

 Tokens in the database have the following fields:
 - `id`: Unique identifier
 - `token`: The API key
-- `token_type`: Must be "gemini" for Gemini API
+- `token_type`: Must be "gemini" for Gemini API or "openrouter" for OpenRouter API
 - `triggered_on`: Last usage timestamp
 - `delay_by_second`: Cooldown period between uses

-The system automatically manages token rotation and respects the cooldown periods.
+The system automatically manages token rotation and respects the cooldown periods for both Gemini and OpenRouter tokens.

 ## Error Handling